WildernessLabs/Documentation/docs/Meadow/Release_Notes/Release-Candidates/index.md

 * **Network Improvements** - We've spent a lot of cycles on advanced web socket features that weren't implemented yet that unlock a number of important service connectivity use cases.
 * **Configuration Files** - Meadow now has robust support for compile-time configuration via YAML or JSON files.
 * **Improved Meadow.OS Stability** - Some deep assembly-level instruction calls have been fixed up, providing stability around long-running processes, advanced socket operation, and more.
+* **System.IO.Compression** - Meadow apps can now zip and unzip files and streams!
+* **Memory Usage Decrease** - The .NET runtime was configured to reduce its memory use for internal data structures.

 **Meadow.Foundation**